 Fermented pickles with Lactobacillus bacteria to break down the sugar and produce a sour taste are also available.

-Although the brine in pickles makes them high in salt flavor and sodium, they do offer some potent minerals, fiber, and vitamins.
+Although the brine in pickles makes them high in salt flavor and sodium, they offer some potent minerals, fiber, and vitamins.

-That means many keto-ers add fermented pickles to their diet to boost healthy bacteria.
+Many keto-ers add fermented pickles to their diet to boost healthy bacteria.

 Do Pickles have Carbs?

-As a Ketogenic diet is all about replacing your carbs with healthy fats, determining the carb content in pickles is definitely important to see if they are keto-friendly.
+As a Ketogenic diet is all about replacing your carbs with healthy fats, determining the carb content in pickles is important to see if they are keto-friendly.

-When people are on a keto diet, they need to limit their intake of certain vegetables or fruits; especially if they contain a high carb content.
+When people are on a keto diet, they need to limit their intake of certain vegetables or fruits, especially if they contain a high carb content.

 It is worth noticing that raw cucumbers contain a very low quantity of carbs.

-In fact, a 100g cup of sliced cucumbers has only 2g of carbs.
+A 100g cup of sliced cucumbers has only 2g of carbs.